PGuszak/JS_Classwork/README.md

-***There are branches on this for all classworks***
+# There are branches for all classworks

-Just go into each branch to see that classworks folder and files
+Just go into each branch for each specific classworks folder and files